mariogs5/Mishima-Engine/README.md

         -Primitives: you can create primitives.
         -Delete Models: Delete all the Models in the Scene.

-○Drag & Drop FBX Models.
+- Drag & Drop FBX Models.

-○Load an initial texture without UV's.
+- Load an initial texture without UV's.

-○Unity Like camera.
+- Unity Like camera.

 ## Camera Controls: